 [ABOVE—Jeremiah in stocks, by Internet Archive Book Images [No restrictions], via Wikimedia Commons]

 The prophet Jeremiah was a political prisoner.
 He had commited no crime except to speak out against the policies of his nation’s leaders, declaring God’s word.
-For this he was declared unpatriotic, and faced an imprisonment that could have been killed him.
+For this he was declared unpatriotic, and faced an imprisonment that could have killed him.
 Even while in prison, he continued to issue God’s word to the king and other leaders.

 Then Jeremiah went out of Jerusalem to go into the land of Benjamin, to separate himself thence in the midst of the people.
 But while he was in the Benjamin gate, a captain of the prison was there, whose name was Irijah, the son of Shelemiah, the son of Hananiah; and he took Jeremiah the prophet, saying, “You are deserting to the Chaldeans.”